d4n3sh/thedaneshproject/content/posts/2008-01-22-bug-in-opensuse-xorg-security-update.md

 My error,

-> The program &#8216;Filezilla' received an X Window System error.
+> The program 'Filezilla' received an X Window System error.
 > This probably reflects a bug in the program.
-> The error was &#8216;BadAlloc (insufficient resources for operation)'.
+> The error was 'BadAlloc (insufficient resources for operation)'.
 > (Details: serial 1072 error\_code 11 request\_code 147 minor_code 5)
 > (Note to programmers: normally, X errors are reported asynchronously;
 > that is, you will receive the error a while after causing it.